-Two Sundays ago we talked about this focus in the context of music.
 The greatest music is impossible to exist without abstaining.
 As a musician you need to know what notes fit the key being played, so you abstain from all the notes that don’t fit.
 It is the abstaining from playing any notes that even creates real music … otherwise known as rests.
 You have to play notes and rests at specific intervals that coincide with the time signature and the tempo (beats per minute).
 AND as any good musician knows, you must abstain from doing other activity sometimes so that you can practice.
 All of this is called discipline.
 If you play whatever note you want, in whatever order, on whatever beat, and never pause, without any practice, guess what that is called?
 Horrendous.
 It isn’t even music.
 It is a sound that you would want to get away from as fast as you can because your brain can only take so much of that.

 The music that we love (whether symphonic, jazz, rock, hip-hop, punk, dubstep or whatever) is played by individuals that practice a ton together.
 They have a deep understanding of keys, tempos, time signatures and when to change them.
 They are incredibly disciplined when it comes to the music they are playing.